Charles L. Carpenter: USS Helena

 In November 1942, Carpenter and Helena saw combat during the Naval Battle of Guadalcanal from its beginning when they were assigned the job of escorting a supply echelon from Espiritu Santo to Guadalcanal.
-The ship made rendezvous with the convoy of transports off San Cristobal on November 11, and brought it safely into Guadalcanal.
+The ship made a rendezvous with the convoy of transports off San Cristobal on November 11 and brought it safely into Guadalcanal.
 During the afternoon of November 12, word came from a coast watcher, "enemy aircraft approaching."
 Immediately suspending unloading operations, all ships stood out to form an antiaircraft disposition.
-When the attack came, superb maneuvering of the force, and its own antiaircraft fire, broke up the first attack, but the second damaged two ships.
+When the attack came, superb maneuvering by the force and its own antiaircraft fire broke up the first attack, but the second damaged two ships.
 Helena came through without a scratch, and the task group brought down eight enemy planes in the eight-minute action.

 In the early morning at 0124 hours on the night of November 13, Helena's radar first located the enemy from the rear center of the allied single column of ships just behind Portland.
 Despite Carpenter's effort in plotting the enemy's course on radar, they had trouble communicating the information to Callaghan because of his inexperience operating the ships as a cohesive naval unit.
-There was no modern Command Information Center (CIC) communicating information seen by radar was still new.
+There was no modern Command Information Center (CIC) communicating information seen by radar, which was still new.
 Add problems with their radio equipment and a further lack of discipline regarding their communications procedures.
-Another message was sent and received but it did not reach the Callaghan in time to process and use given his ignorance of radar and an appreciation of its accuracy—especially the reliability of ranges and bearings so obtained—along with the lack of practice coordinating radar information to visual data.
+Another message was sent and received, but it did not reach Callaghan in time to process and use it given his ignorance of radar and an appreciation of its accuracy—especially the reliability of ranges and bearings so obtained—along with his lack of practice coordinating radar information with visual data.

 The U.S. ship formation began to fall apart, apparently further delaying Callaghan's order to commence firing as he first tried to ascertain and align his ships' locations.
 Meanwhile, both forces' formations began to intermingle with each other as the individual ship commanders on both sides anxiously awaited permission to open fire.
-Navigators like Carpenter struggled to retain positioning of their ship within the resulting melee.
+Navigators like Carpenter struggled to retain the positioning of their ship within the resulting melee.